7636kei/PE-logbook/README.md

 In case the numbers in the filename look weird, it's because it's in hex.
 You'll also notice the earliest file is #9 rather than #1 because ... well, I only started bookkeeping just before I solved #9 🤐

+Also, this is a bookeeping of what I _first_ used to arrive to the solution.
+Expect non-optimised records 😹

 This is also the first time I'm fooling around with GitHub.